rigelglen/cordova-plugin-mlkit-translate/README.md

 ## API

 You can access all these methods via the window["MLKitTranslate"] object.
-Ionic Native wrapper coming soon
+Ionic Native wrapper WIP.

 #### translate

 Translates text from one language to another.
-Requires the source and target languages to be downloaded.
+Requires the source and target languages need to be downloaded.
 If not the languages are downloaded in the background automatically.

 ##### Parameters